Lithuanian University of Health Sciences

 Lithuanian University of Health Sciences (Lietuvos sveikatos mokslų universitetas, LSMU) is a medical school in Kaunas, Lithuania.
 The present-day Lithuanian University of Health Sciences is a consolidation of two institutions of higher education, Kaunas University of Medicine and the Lithuanian Veterinary Academy.
 It uses the Hospital of Lithuanian University of Health Sciences Kaunas Clinics and the Kaunas Red Cross Hospital as teaching hospitals.

 History

 It was founded in 2010 by merging Kaunas University of Medicine and the Lithuanian Veterinary Academy.

-In 2013, Secondary school of Lithuanian University of Health Sciences was established in Vilijampolė district of Kaunas.
+In 2013, the Secondary school of Lithuanian University of Health Sciences was established in the Vilijampolė district of Kaunas.